open-feature/community/Elections/2023/Candidates.md

 # 2023 OpenFeature Governance Committee Candidates

-In December 2023 we will hold the first election with 4 positions to be elected from the current Governance committee and 3 members from the community.
+In December 2023 we will hold the first election with 5 seats to be elected from the current Governance committee and 4 members from the community.
-The 4 members that are elected from the current governance board will have a one year term and the 3 elected from the community will have a two year term.
+The 5 members that are elected from the current governance board will have a one year term and the 4 elected from the community will have a two year term.

-## Current Governance committee members (4 seats open, with 1 year term)
+## Current Governance committee members (5 seats open, with 1 year term)

 - [Ben Rometsch](https://github.com/dabeeeenster), Flagsmith (Looking to continue board membership in 2024)
 - [Justin Abrahms](https://github.com/justinabrahms), eBay